Statement made today by Speldhurst Parish Council

 Langton Green has a long history dating back to the 1300s where, just like its neighbour Tunbridge Wells, royalty used to come to stay and to live.
-The first Princess of Wales – Joanna, the Fair Maid of Kent and mother of King Richard II, lived at The Hollands in the village from 1353.
+The first Princess of Wales – Joanna, the Fair Maid of Kent and mother of King Richard II, is reported to have lived at The Hollonds in the village around 1353.
 In the second half of the 19th Century, Princess Louise, the 4th daughter of Queen Victoria, lived at Dornden in Langton Green for ten years with her husband, the Marquis of Lorne.
 The Queen visited them in 1876.
-Prince Andrew of Yugoslavia lived here (also at The Hollands) in the 1950s and the village was also the home of Prince and Princess Weikersheim in the same period.
+Prince Andrew of Yugoslavia lived here (also at The Hollonds) in the 1950s and the village was also the home of Prince and Princess Weikersheim in the same period.
 So perhaps a claim should be made for our village to be called ‘Royal Langton Green’?

 Decimus Burton has had an important influence on the village, designing at least two houses of great significance.
-The Hollands is one (which has already been mentioned) and Holmewood House, now a well known independent girls and boys school.
+The Hollonds is one (mentioned above) and Holmewood House is the other, now a well-known independent girls and boys school.

 Langton Green is a village of over 1,300 households and is one of the four villages which make up Speldhurst Parish.
-Its Church (All Saints) sits close to the Green and the Village Hall is now a new modern building located next to the recreation ground.
-The rural area around Langton Green is a fine example of Kent/Sussex landscape at its very best and is well served by a comprehensive network of footpaths ideal for pleasant countryside walking.
+Its Church (All Saints) sits close to the Green, and the Village Hall is now a new modern building located next to the recreation ground.
+The rural area around Langton Green is a fine example of...

 This website was created, and is maintained, by the Langton Green Village Society for the benefit of the village.
 If you have a news item or event which is about, from or happening in the village, you may contact us here.